Maybe-zone/SafeClicker/README.md

    _______________________________________________

    b.
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
-    (This command allows PowerShell to run scripts just for this session.
+    (This command allows PowerShell to run scripts **only** for this session.
 Use it only with trusted scripts.)
    ______________________________________________________________________________________________________________

    c.
 Run .\safeclicker.ps1